Setting up a limited liability company in Italy

 Executing the articles of association through Power of Attorney

-Basically, the shareholder must grant a Power of Attorney to an Italian lawyer (not necessarily to a lawyer but, usually, this is the case).
+Essentially, the shareholder must grant a Power of Attorney to an Italian lawyer (not necessarily to a lawyer but, usually, this is the case).
 The Power of Attorney must be notarized and apostilled; or notarized and legalized with the shareholder’s local Italian Embassy or Consulate if her home country is not a member of the apostille convention (a list of the members can be found here).
 The Special Attorney will be granted the powers to execute all the necessary incorporation documents on the shareholder’s behalf.

 Executing the articles of association through a virtual meeting